Mukhkantivardhak Ubtan

 How To Use

-- Take 1–2 tsp of Ubtan in a bowl
+- Take 1–2 teaspoons of Ubtan in a clean bowl.

-- Gently massage in circular motions and rinse with lukewarm water
+- Gently massage in soft, circular motions and rinse off with water.

 Use 3–4 times a week for visible radiance and even skin tone.